petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/commerce-storefront-pages/product-details-using-display-page-template.md

 1. Search for the Availability fragment and drag and drop it below the product name.

-1. In the Styles tab on your right, set the Margin Bottom to `3` tokens or `16px`.
+1. In the Styles tab on the right, set the Margin Bottom to `3` tokens or `16px`.

 1. Drag and drop a grid fragment below the availability fragment.

-1. In the General tab on your right, set the Number of Modules to `2` for the grid.
+1. In the General tab on the right, set the Number of Modules to `2` for the grid.

-1. In the Styles tab on your right, set the Margin Bottom to `3` tokens or `16px`.
+1. In the Styles tab on the right, set the Margin Bottom to `3` tokens or `16px`.

-1. Resize the grid so that the first module has two columns and the second has the remaining.
+1. Resize the grid so that the first module has two columns and the second has the rest.

 1. Drag and drop a paragraph fragment inside the first module.

 1. In the Browser tab on your left, find the Paragraph fragment and rename it to *Product Fields*.

-1. Edit the paragraph fragment and enter the following:
+1. Edit the paragraph fragment and enter the following content:

    ```
    STOCK: